yberregu/ELK_Project1/README.md

   Answer the following questions to fill in the blanks:
 - Which file is the playbook?
 Where do you copy it? the filebeat, webservers
 - Which file do you update to make Ansible run the playbook on a specific machine?
-We update The Hosts file Private IP ADDRESS and ansible.cfg to [remote user:sysadmin].How do I specify which machine to install the ELK server on versus which to install Filebeat on? change host installation hosts to either webservers or elk.
+We update The Hosts file Private IP ADDRESS and ansible.cfg to [remote user:sysadmin].
+How do I specify which machine to install the ELK server on versus which to install Filebeat on? change host installation hosts to either webservers or elk.
 - Which URL do you navigate to in order to check that the ELK server is running? http://<(YourIpAddress)>:5601/app/kibana#/home

 As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.